 Students who fail to maintain a cumulative grade point average of 2.0 or better at the end of a semester will be placed on probation.
-Students who fail ENGL 100 will be placed on warning.
+Students who fail any required English course (ENGL 111, ECLT 112, ECLT 113) will be placed on warning.

 In the above cases, a notice will be sent to the student with a copy to the student's parents or guardian.
 The notice will include a statement of what is required to avoid dismissal from the university.
 To be allowed to continue for the following semester students on probation must show satisfactory improvement during the first semester of their probation period (i.e. achieve at least a 2.0 semester GPA).

-Students placed on probation for a deficiency in their cumulative GPA must limit their academic load during their probation period to four courses with a maximum of 13 credit hours per semester.
-The permissible load for students taking ENGL 100 is a maximum of 7 credit hours per semester.
-It is the responsibility of the adviser to follow up on the student's performance and academic load.
+Students placed on probation for a deficiency in their cumulative GPA or placed on warning for failing an English course must limit their academic load during their probation/warning period to three to four courses ranging from eleven to thirteen credit hours per semester (permissible load for students taking ENGL 111 is maximum seven credit hours).
+It is the responsibility of the adviser to follow up the student's performance and academic load.

 Students will have two semesters to clear the deficiency in their major.
 If by the end of the two semesters the deficiency is not corrected, they will be discontinued unless accepted in another major.